Miroslav Beránek

-Miroslav Beránek (born 24 April 1957) is a Czech football coach who was most recently the manager of the Slavia Prague.
+Miroslav Beránek (born 24 April 1957) is a Czech football coach and former player who was most recently the manager of the Slavia Prague.
 As a player, he played over 100 matches as a defender for Slavia Prague in the 1980s.

 Coaching career

 Beránek took charge of Slavia Prague in the 1994–95 season.
 After managing Chmel Blšany in the Czech First League, he returned for a second spell at Slavia, where he won the 2001–02 Czech Cup.

 As coach of the Czech Republic U21 team, he won the 2002 UEFA European Under-21 Football Championship.
 He has also coached several Czech clubs and worked abroad in Hungary, the United Arab Emirates and Kazakhstan.

 Beránek returned to manage Slavia in 2014 following 11 years away from the club.